About Us

 To contribute to our efforts, make a donation.

-Elevate Math Wyoming was founded in February 2025 as a public benefit company.
+Elevate Math Wyoming was founded in February 2025 and is a 501(c)(3) non-profit organization.
 Our purpose is to support public math education in Teton County.
 Learn more about our leadership below.

 Board of Directors